alphawyu/spring-webflux-mongodb-r2dbc/README.md

 ## Tests
 1. Integration tests covers followings,
 - End to End api tests using test harness covers all the happy paths.
-- Repository test on customized respository impl
+- Repository test on customized repository impl
 - Security
 2. Unit tests utilize spock framework to mock the scenarios that not easily repeatable by Integration test
 - api handlers